-Alvin Grippy pencils are a great drafting utensil for artists of all skill levels.
-Its simple, practical design makes it a reliable tool for many different sketching projects.
+Alvin Draft-Matic pencils are a great drafting utensil for artists of all skill levels.
+Its simple, practical design features a stainless steel barrel and a knurled grip, making it a reliable tool for many different sketching projects.

 Staedtler Mechanical Pencil Night Blue Series (0.5 mm)

-Staedtler's Night Blue mechanical pencils feature an all-metal body that is both sturdy and lightweight.
+Staedtler's Night Blue mechanical pencils feature a full metal body that is both sturdy and lightweight.
 The rubber grip includes a textured finish that helps you comfortably hold onto the pencil.
 In addition to the popular 0.5 mm size, the same design is available in 0.3 mm, 0.9 mm, and even 2.0 mm.